The Morris Firm Can Help if You Are Facing Serious Sex Charges in Florida

 At The Morris Firm, we understand state laws and the legal process we need to go through to ensure you receive fair treatment.
 We’ll review all the evidence against you and work on disputing the prosecution’s arguments.
-We have the experience, resources, and knowledge to effectively fight the charges our clients are facing.
+We have the experience, resources, and knowledge to fight the charges our clients face effectively.
 Call us at (850) 503-2626 to schedule a consultation with our Pensacola criminal defense attorney.

 What Is a Sex Crime?

 A sex crime occurs when one person forces sexual acts upon another or sexually abuses them with psychological or physical manipulation.
 Sex crime cases we handle include the following:

 - Molestation of a child